Best Dogs for Hiking and Camping: 15 Breeds That Love to Hike!

 Poodle’s coats are high maintenance but they make for a loyal trail companion.

-While these breeds still make wonderful companions, they are not the most suitable for covering long distances or hiking.
+While these breeds still make wonderful companions, they aren’t the most suitable for covering long distances or hiking.

 Regardless of the breed, you should always be wary about hiking with dogs with a high prey drive.
 These dogs want to follow their natural instinct to chase down prey and can quickly become overwhelmed in a natural environment that’s full of wildlife.